Skip to content

 When a push token is registered from a device and sent to Braze, it is associated with the app identifier used when initializing the SDK.
 The device-type conditional initialization helps confirm that any push tokens sent to Braze are associated with the relevant app.

-To set up Braze as a device-mode destination for each source, choose Classic as the destination framework and click Save.
+To set up Braze as a device-mode destination for each source, choose Actions as the Destination framework, then select Save.

 Server-to-server integration